Already enrolled in the course?: Click Here

-What separates you from the person working at the Health Food Store?
+What separates you from the person working at a health food store?

-- Your understanding of physiological pathways and how they affect your patient’s overall health.
+- Your understanding of physiological pathways and how they affect your patient’s/client’s overall health

-- Your ability to support and mentor your patients and their families in their quest for long-term health.
+- Your ability to support and mentor your clients/patients and their families in their quests for long-term health

-- Your willingness to educate yourself past the pharmaceutical model and practice true prevention.
+- Your willingness to educate yourself past the pharmaceutical model (pathology of dysfunction/disease) and practice a true primary preventive model and view functional conditions (biochemistry and physiology of nutrition) through foundational nutrition

-- Your knowledge and understanding of foundational issues and their root causes that effect our health.
+- Your knowledge and understanding of foundational issues and their root causes that effect health

-- Your commitment to not be satisfied with a single protocol and your willingness to change the paradigm about the overall health needs of your patients and your community.
+- Your commitment to not be satisfied with a single protocol and your willingness to change the paradigm about the overall health needs of your clients/patients and your community

-As every practitioner expects compliance in their patients, IFNH expects the same compliance and dedication with those who enroll in the CCWFN certification program.
-The staff and instructors at IFNH offer the same passion and commitment that energized those early pioneers in nutrition to its enrollees.
-CCWFN certification program is committed to supporting its students in building a better practice, increase their efficiency and giving them the tools to change the lives of their patients and their families.
+As every practitioner expects compliance from their clients/patients, IFNH expects the same compliance and dedication from those who enroll in the Certified Clinician of Whole Food Nutrition (CCWFN) certification program.
+The staff and instructors of IFNH offer the same passion and commitment that energized those early pioneers in nutrition to its enrollees.
+The CCWFN certification program is committed to supporting its students in building a better practice, increase their efficiency and giving them the tools to change the lives of their clients/patients and their families.

 The 100-hour Certification Program

-The CCWFN certification program is designed around the Nutritional Exam and an expanded version of The Foundation of Nutritional Therapy (FNT) seminar series.
+Our 100-hour CCWFN certification program is designed around the Nutritional Exam and an expanded version of the in-person Foundation of Nutritional Therapy (FNT) seminar series first conducted in 1996.
+In 2002, the FNT series was converted to the online CCWFN certification program.
 This program focuses on the foundational issues and those root causes that upset body chemistry.
-In other words we are looking at function not pathology.
-These programs were developed over the last 16 years to support the practitioner, their staff and their patients with real tools that help make a practice grow.
-The CCWFN Certification is not just another piece of paper to hang on the wall; it gives you a solid foundation, with a systematic approach using verifiable clinical tools to track your patients.
+The student is learning about the aberrations of functions displaying patterns of symptomatology with definite characters of presence or absence.
+Dysfunction can always be traced back to a definite physiological abnormality.
+In other words, we are looking at function not pathology of the disease process.
+These programs (CCWFN and CTWFN) were developed to support the practitioner, their staff and their clients/patients with real tools that help make a practice grow.

 Introduction and Overview